ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
 ## Energy System
 There is a single (numerical) energy pool for each player.
 Players begin the game with 2 energy counters and gain an additional one after each round (maximum is 10).
 Each round, players get 1 energy for each of their energy counters.
-Between rounds, players retain/bank any excess unspent energy, up to a limit of 2 (banked energy limit is separate from the main 10 energy limit).
+After a round, if a player had any unspent energy, they receive +1 energy in the following round.

 ---
 ## Card Types